- We strive to provide complete care for our patients. Learn more about all the services we provide.

-At Deer Park Animal Hospital, we treat your pets like the valued family members they are.
+At Deer Park Animal Hospital-PADS, we treat your pets like the valued family members they are.

 At our animal clinic, we offer a comprehensive selection of surgical and dentistry services.
 In order to offer the highest quality services to our patients and help them in-house at our veterinary clinic as much as possible, we have invested in state-of-the-art diagnostic and medical equipment.

-We are equipped to provide Digital Radiography, Accuvet CO2 Laser for laser surgery and Class IV Laser Therapy with a K-Laser Unit, as well as an in-house laboratory for bloodwork, EKG, and ultrasounds.
+We are equipped to provide Digital Radiography, Accuvet CO2 Laser for laser surgery and Class IV Laser Therapy with a K-Laser Unit, EKG, and ultrasounds.
 This means that at our veterinary hospital, our veterinarian has everything to help you on-site and only has to refer you to specialists in rare cases.

 Our veterinarian understands how important it is for owners and pets to be in a quiet, unhurried environment for appointments.
 That is why we prefer to see surgical patients by appointment so nobody has to sit in a full waiting room at our animal hospital.
 Naturally, if an emergency case arrives at our animal hospital, we prioritize the emergency.